-A rich and creamy dried basil pesto dressing that tastes just like the Old Spaghetti Factory’s!
-And did I mention it’s super easy to make??
+A must have salad dressing recipe!
+This rich and creamy dried basil Pesto Salad Dressing tastes just like the Old Spaghetti Factory’s!
+And did I mention it’s super easy to make and only calls for a few simple ingredients?
+You can’t beat that!

 There are three reasons I go to The Old Spaghetti Factory.
 The warm sourdough bread.
 The spumoni ice cream.
 And the creamy pesto salad dressing!